-The COMBIN Function is a Math and Trigonometry function.
+The COMBIN Function is an Excel Math and Trigonometry function.
 The function will calculate the number of combinations without repetitions for a given number of items.
 It was introduced in MS Excel 2000.

 The COMBIN function uses the following arguments:

-- Number_chosen (required argument) – It is the number of items in each of the combinations.
+- Number_chosen (required argument) – This is the number of items in each of the combinations.
 It must be greater than or equal to 0.
 Non-integer values are truncated.

 How to use the COMBIN Function in Excel?